Balancing Technical Translation and Back Office

 The Challenges of Balancing Technical Translation and Back Office Commissioning: A Personal Experience

 Working as a technical translator while also managing back office commissioning has taught me more about resilience and adaptability than any single role ever could.
-These are two very different worlds—one based on precision in language, the other rooted in project coordination and administrative logistics.
+These are two very different worlds—one based on linguistic precision, the other rooted in project coordination and administrative logistics.
 And yet, they unexpectedly complement each other.

-This is my personal experience navigating the challenges and rewards of juggling both careers, and I will show you how you can, too.
+This is my personal experience navigating the challenges and rewards of juggling both careers, and I will show you how you can do the same.

 The Mental Tug-of-War Between Two Roles